 5. Design the Layout for Young Readers

-The book layout should be clean and easy to follow.
+The book design layout should be clean and easy to follow.
 Use large fonts and plenty of spacing between lines and words.
 Each page should have only a few sentences paired with a large picture.
 Avoid too much text or complex formatting.

 Layout best practices: